naobot/qty-cinema/_movies/shooting-star-summer-solstice.md

 layout: movie

 ---
-This is additional extra movie.
+This is additional extra movie information.

 ## Related Links